skvamme/pico_atlast/README.md

 # pico_atlast
 ATLAST Forth for Raspberry Pi Pico is a boilerplate C application with a built in forth scripting environment.
+Compiles out of the box, no C-programming knowledge required to use the ATLAST forth console.
+Get full access to the Raspberry Pi Pico C API in atlast.c and use forth as a quick yet powerful scripting engine.

 Documentation: http://www.fourmilab.ch/atlast/ and https://www.forth.com/starting-forth/ and https://www.dnd.utwente.nl/~tim/colorforth/Leo-Brodie/thinking-forth.pdf

 Here is one way to install this on a raspberry pi 4.
 If you are on another computer, here is a HOWTO https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf